Sttark/linux_GPIO_scope/README.md

 The logging thread writes pin state changes to `pin_activity.log` in real time.

 To use this library on a Pi 5 or Jetson board, simply import GPIO and instantiate it.
 See the code for examples.
 Contributions and improvements are welcome!

+### Visualizer Integration

+The `visualizer.py` tool is an independent Python script that provides real-time visualization of GPIO pin activities, similar to the functionality of piscope for earlier Raspberry Pi models.
+This is particularly useful for debugging and monitoring GPIO applications.

+#### Creating a Pipe for Pin Activity

+The library includes functionality to create a named pipe (`pin_activity.pipe`) which is used to stream pin state changes.
+This pipe allows `visualizer.py` to read pin activities in real-time, without the need for direct access to the GPIO class or its log file.

+To integrate with `visualizer.py`, the GPIO library automatically writes state changes, including pin number, state, and timestamp, to `pin_activity.pipe`.
+Users can start `visualizer.py`, which continuously reads from this pipe, displaying pin activities graphically.

+#### Using `visualizer.py`

+1. Ensure the GPIO library is initialized and running in your application.
+2. Start `visualizer.py` in a separate terminal or script.
+3. `visualizer.py` will begin reading pin activities from `pin_activity.pipe` and display them in real time.

+This approach decouples the visualization of pin activities from the main GPIO handling logic, allowing developers to monitor GPIO state changes conveniently while focusing on the core functionality of their applications.

+Contributions to enhance `visualizer.py`, including additional features for visualization and support for more complex GPIO activities, are welcome.